Biblical Theology

 Listen to this article

-“And thou shalt go on forward from thence, and thou shalt come to the plain of Tabor, and there shall meet thee three men going up to God to Bethel, one carrying three kids, and another carrying three loaves of bread, and another carrying a bottle of wine.”
+Then shalt thou goe on forward from thence, and thou shalt come to the plaine of Tabor, and there shall meete thee three men, going vp to God to Bethel, one carying three kids, and another carying three loaues of bread, and another carying a bottle of wine.
+1 Samuel 10:3 (KJV)

-The book of 1 Samuel focuses on the transition from the period of the judges to the establishment of the monarchy in Israel.
-In chapter 10, the prophet Samuel is directed by God to anoint Saul as the first king of Israel.
+The verse belongs to the narrative of 1 Samuel chapter 10, a pivotal chapter that records the transition from the period of the judges to the establishment of the monarchy in Israel.
+In this chapter the prophet Samuel, under God’s direction, anoints Saul as the first king of Israel.
+After anointing Saul with oil as a symbol of God’s chosen leadership, Samuel gives Saul a series of signs that will confirm his divine appointment.

 Share this: